HeaveNeural/HeaveNeural/README.md

 - 👀 We are interested in IA and Data Science
 - 🌱 We are currently learning on AI again
 - 💞️ We are looking to collaborate on AI
 - 📫 How to reach us ...
-Don't for the moment, We are coding AI.
+Don't for the moment, We are coding AI
 - 😄 Pronouns: AI
 - ⚡ Fun fact: IA